r-leyshon/ptspotter/README.md

 * **'adj_file_nos()'**: Increase or decrease scripts with numerical prefixes.
 Arguments:
 `target`: Required.
 The number in the sequential scripts to begin the adjustment.
+Use single digits only.
 The adjustment will affect script with that leading digit and greater.
-Note that digits must be leading the filename and not trailing.
 `directory`: The directory holding the sequential scripts to adjust.
 `action`: "up or "down".
 Defaults to "up".
 Whether to adjust file numbers